angoca/Update-OSM-logo/README.md

 * 3: Removed unnecessary elements.
 * 4: Binary numbers changed to represent OSM letters in binary.
 * 5: Change the export directory and the title.
-* 6: Recreated from scratch and copy all elements from the previous file.
+* 6: Recreated from scratch and all elements copied from the previous file.
 The file is much smaller than the first one (From 174714 to 95993).

+It also includes the differences between each step except for the 6 which was recreated.